Arthur Byron Coble, 1878--1966

 See also the Wikipedia entry\footnote{\url{https://en.wikipedia.org/wiki/Arthur_Byron_Coble}} and the History of Mathematics Archive\footnote{\url{https://mathshistory.st-andrews.ac.uk/Biographies/Coble}}.

-\begin{ack} I thank G.~Farkas, R.C.~Gunning, J.~Li, M.A.M.~Murray and J.~Ste\-vens for helpful comments and references.
+\begin{ack} I thank Robert C.\ Gunning and Margaret A.M.\ Murray for helpful comments and references.
 The main expert on Coble's mathematical work is Igor Dolgachev; his guidance and comments were invaluable in preparing this short summary.
 Partial financial support was provided by the NSF under grant number DMS-1901855.

 Princeton University, \end{ack}